-The impact expected to be achieved by the CRCSI from its activities since 2010 is over AU$750 million meaning that for every AU$1 invested by the CRCSI there will be a resulting benefit of AU$2.50.
+The impact expected to be achieved by the CRCSI from its activities since 2010 is AU$669 million meaning that for every AU$1 invested by the CRCSI there will be a resulting benefit of AU$2.08.

-Since 2010 the CRCSI has delivered a research impact of AU$119 million from AU$137 million in costs.
-This negative benefit will flip over time as existing projects outcomes mature and the longer outlook programs deliver results.
+Since 2010 the CRCSI has delivered a research impact of AU$178 million from AU$173 million in costs.

 Much of the benefit results from the CRCSI research delivering outcomes that reduce costs to end-users either in collection, processing, delivery, maintenance or usage.